TAN-Victor/Stage_SPP/readme.md

 SSP-MV-Vect.ipynb should be the only file that can be modified.
 You can change the dictionaries.
 When keys are not provided or have incorrect types, you will receive a log message, for instance "Key policy not in dict."

-The message "Could not render content for 'application/vnd.jupyter.widget-view+json'{"model_id":"7303795a1f0c472a951d906b978b2f38","version_major":2,"version_minor":0}" might appear but is simply a loading / saving error and will not affect the functionality.
+The message "Could not render content for 'application/vnd.jupyter.widget-view+json'{"model_id":"...","version_major":2,"version_minor":0}" might appear but is simply a loading / saving error and will not affect the functionality.

+**Notes:** When executed, the program will save the model in a folder "models". **Each model is around 1.06 Go, so make sure you have sufficient storage space.**

 ## Files & Folders